hrithik73/todo/README.md

 ## Notes 💡
 - Since the app is not powered by any DB, You will loose TODOs after closing the App
-- I will Update this App or will make another repo for an advance ToDo App.

 ## Preview 📸